openebs-archive/openebs-docs/docs/mayastor-concept.md

 > "(it) will generally have many more bugs in it than completed software and speed or performance issues, and may still cause crashes or data loss."

 The project's maintainers operate a live issue tracking dashboard for defects which they have under active triage and investigation.
 It can be accessed [here](https://mayadata.atlassian.net/secure/Dashboard.jspa?selectPageId=10015).
-You are strongly encouraged to familiarise yourself with the issues identified there before using Mayastor and when raising issue reports in order to limit to the extent possible redundant issue reporting.
+You are strongly encouraged to familiarize yourself with the issues identified there before using Mayastor and when raising issue reports in order to limit to the extent possible redundant issue reporting.

 ### How is Mayastor Tested?